 The “Guru of Geek” Marlo Anderson, “Tech Geezer” Jim Walsh and special guest Mike Wilkinson, Blue Hawk Audio and Video, discuss audio changes in the industry, and how the systems from https://holoplot.com/ have improved the audio sound by 100%.
 Also, in the wake of the horrific Las Vegas shooting, The Guru of Geek provides some helpful information to listeners about how to let family and friends know you are OK in an instance of an emergency.

 Mike Wilkinson, owner of Blue Hawk Audio and Video, set a goal to provide the very best, high-grade audio and video equipment to the people of North Dakota.
 Starting out in a 15 x 15 space to currently owning and operating two stores in the Dickinson and Bismarck malls, Blue Hawk Audio and Video has grown.
 Since 2004, Mike has traveled every where, except outer space, to acquire the best products available for retail sale at one of his two stores in North Dakota.
-Mike sells everything from earbuds to home automation systems, including security surveillance systems.
+Mike sells everything from earbuds to home automation access control systems, including security surveillance systems.
 If there is a market for it, Mike is available to provide a personalized service of finding what the needs of his customers are.

 The Great Debate